action #129703

 wdyt?

-Updated by tjyrinki_suse about 8 hours ago
+Updated by tjyrinki_suse 7 months ago

 We should not let go of the wishful thinking that IPMI backend usage would be reliable for us to use in the future, as our stakeholders request it.